 From here, you have options to write a custom script, or load a pre-built or ThoughtSpot provided script.

-In the Analyze dialog, click the more options icon next to the Custom R Script panel, and choose Load.
+In the Analyze dialog, click the ellipses icon next to the Custom R Script panel, and choose Load.

 This brings up a list of pre-built scripts, both provided by ThoughtSpot and any created by programmers on your team.